 Based on Voltage Class

-The circuit breakers are mainly classified depending on the voltage that they utilize.
+They classify the circuit breakers depending on the voltage that they use.
 Here, there are two types:

-- Low Voltage: They are used primarily for voltages that fall below 1000V
+• Low Voltage: Applications use voltages that fall below 1000V.

 There are two types of circuit breakers under this category and include:

-Live tank type: The switching equipment is placed at the maximum potential in the vessel.
+Live tank type: We place the switching equipment at the most potential in the vessel.
 It’s also enclosed using interrupters and shielding mediums.
 This type is common in Asia and Europe.

-Dead tank type: The switching equipment is found at the base potential in the vessel.
+Dead tank type: The switching equipment is located at the base potential in the vessel.
 It’s also enclosed using interrupters and the shielding medium.
-They are primarily used in the United States.
+The United States uses them.

 Depending on the Interrupting Medium